NoahWright87/NoahWrightDev/_posts/2021-11-13-bus-factor.md

 ﻿---
 title: Bus Factor 🚍
+subtitle: And why you should expect some unexpected losses
 ---

 Recently, my job lost an employee that was working on a project with me.
 The work was pretty well split up - I was